 Can you be allergic to cats and not dogs?

-That's an incredible amount of fur, skin and pet dander in our homes.
-This is a problem for people who are allergic to cats or dogs.
+That's an incredible amount of pet fur, skin and dander in our homes.
+This is a problem for people allergic to cats or dogs.
 But can you be allergic to one and not the other?
 Is it possible to be allergic to dogs and live in a house full of cats?

 What causes allergies?

-Pet allergy, like any allergy, is caused by a confused immune system.
-It is a terrible case of mistaken identity.
+Pet allergy, like all allergies, is caused by a confused immune system.
+It's a terrible case of mistaken identity.
 The body is exposed to harmless pieces of protein from the environment.
 Instead of recognizing these proteins as innocent, the immune system mistakenly identifies them as germs and creates antibodies to attack them.

 Just as the body creates antibodies following exposure to a disease (such as measles), it creates antibodies in response to this protein.
-These antibodies are called human immunoglobulin E or IgE for short.
-In the case of germs, this means that the body is ready for war the next time it is exposed.
+These antibodies are called human immunoglobulin E, or IgE for short.
+In the case of germs, this means that the body is ready for war at the next exposure.
 Unfortunately for the allergic person, the body goes to war with every exposure to harmless proteins.

-In other words, every time you are exposed to the protein, the body thinks it has to fight a germ.
-That's why allergies can cause the same sniffling, sneezing, wheezing, coughing and itching or watery eyes that accompany a cold.
+In other words, every time you're exposed to the protein, the body thinks it has to fight a germ.
+That's why allergies can cause the same sniffling, sneezing, wheezing, coughing and itchy, watery eyes that accompany a cold.
 Allergies also cause inflammation.
-This inflammation can also lead to eczema, fluid in the inner ear and even asthma.
+This inflammation can also lead to eczema, inner ear fluid and even asthma.

 Causes of pet allergy

-Pet allergy is caused by proteins produced by furry animals.
-In cats, the main allergenic protein in cats is Fel d 1.
+Pet allergy is caused by proteins produced by fur-bearing animals.
+In cats, the main allergenic protein is Fel d 1.
 Cats produce this protein in their saliva and sebaceous glands.
 The glands cover their skin with this protein.
-The protein in the skin spreads to their fur.
-The protein is also found in the urine.
+The skin protein spreads to their fur.
+The protein is also found in urine.
 Cats also produce albumin, a protein commonly found in eggs and blood.
 Allergy to this protein is not as common.

 Dogs produce Can f 1 in their saliva.
 This is the protein that causes allergic reactions in humans.
-Unlike cats, dogs do not produce the problematic protein in their skin.
+Unlike cats, dogs do not produce the problem protein in their skin.
 However, when dogs lick their skin or fur, they spread the protein from their saliva to their fur.
-As a result, the skin and fur end up being coated with the protein.
+As a result, both skin and fur end up coated with the protein.

 As you can see, the proteins are totally different, but the problem is the same.